smikhalevski/doubter/README.md

 // ⮕ Shape<(...args: string[]) => any>
 ```

-A shape that constrains an array type would do, you can even use a union:
+Any shape that constrains an array type would do, you can even use a union:

 ```ts
 d.fn(